Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Visiting China for the first time can be a daunting prospect.
+Visiting China for the first time can be pretty daunting.

 Although it’s an amazing and fascinating country to explore, it’s safe to say that as a westerner it is probably one of the largest culture shocks you’ll ever experience while travelling.